Thoughts on letting things happen the way they are supposed to happen.

 Under the third category of doing things I don’t want to do but force myself to do anyway, I’ve been running again.
 This, after a nasty fall back in May that in retrospect, should have had a Doctor look at it.
 I’m waiting for the day in some inadvertent exam when a physician will inquire as to how I “broke my leg that time.”
 I have a deep aversion to Doctors.
 I blame my mother who viewed going to the Doctor with the same fervor as going to Disneyland.

-So for a couple months I’ve been walking around my quaint little new city of Sacramento California.
+So for a couple of months, I’ve been walking around my quaint little new city of Sacramento California.
 I live in the midtown area.

 It’s very simple.
 You have downtown = politicians & ghost town at night.
 You have East Sac = Where the wealthy politicians go home.
-And midtown = an eclectic mix of everyone else and a lot of dogs.
+And midtown = an eclectic mix of everyone else and a lot of dogs and stray cats.
 But I’ve loved every minute.
 I snap photos along the way because I’m always discovering something new.
-Like a collection of purple houses I began noticing was a “thing” here.
+As a collection of purple houses, I began noticing was a “thing” here.

-I marched the several blocks and then in to the little corner cafe and immediately found a place that warmed your soul.
+I marched the several blocks and then into the little corner cafe and immediately found a place that warmed my soul.
 The bubbly blonde behind that bar asked me for my order and didn’t appear surprised I said Sangria.
 Evidently, that’s what you do here.
-She steps over to this antique table with a large, beautiful glass jar and spoons out the Sangria into what I swear is the same glasses my grandma Turnbull had.
-There’s so much fruit in it they add a little antique fork instead of a straw.
+She steps over to this antique table with a large, beautiful glass jar and spoons out the Sangria into what I swear are the same glasses my grandma Turnbull had.
+There’s so much fruit in it that they add a little antique fork instead of a straw.

 I made my way to the patio area that faces a park and started people watching all the other runners foolish enough to be running on a Monday night instead of drinking.
 And then, being a Gemini, I just started thinking.
 About everything.
 It’s hard enough turning my brain off in the middle of the night.
 So I figured maybe I’d get a jump start.
 There was a young man sitting reading.
 And a couple “eating” their Sangria facing the street.
 I took the last remaining bar/table that actually seats four.